Tips to turn a backyard shed into an inexpensive DIY at home gym using secondhand workout equipment and small storage solutions.

 We definitely needed some shelves for all of the smaller items in our gym like resistance bands and jump ropes, so this shelf with metal hooks worked perfectly.

-(I gave the framed Theodore Roosevelt quote to Robert for his birthday last year.
+(The best part is this framed Theodore Roosevelt quote I gave to Robert for his birthday last year.
 It fits right in that corner for a dose of motivation.)

 Home Gym Floor Workout Area

-For the floor, Robert found these heavy duty rubber gym mats secondhand from Facebook Marketplace that were still in great condition.
-You can get them as horse stall mats from your local farm supply store too.
+For the floor, Robert found these heavy duty rubber mats second hand from Facebook Marketplace to place on the concrete slab.
+These used ones were still in great condition.

 Okay, this might be my favorite feature of the entire room.
 We had this ledge running all around the top of our faux brick walls, and we thought it would be a cool feature to place these color changing LED strip lights!